hazelcast/hazelcast-reference-manual/src/Map-MapListener.md

 there will be no `MapPartitionLostEvent` fired for this map since backups for the partitions owned by the crashed member are kept on other members.

-Please refer to the [Partition Lost Listener section](#partition-lost-listener) for more information about partition lost detection and partition lost events.
+Please refer to [Listening for Partition Lost Events](#listening-for-partition-lost-events) for more information about partition lost detection and partition lost events.